lotvh/Ising1D_DMRG/README.md

 ## Quantum Computers (3)

+The DMRG algorithm could be accelerated by running it on a quantum computer vs a classical computer.
+This would especially be benificial to larger systems, such as the infinite case of the TFIM.

+By implementing tensor networks on NISQ machines, quantum systems much larger than the computational machine itself can be simulated, and the DMRG algorithm can run a lot more efficiently than on a classical computer and for much larger systems.
+[1]

+[1] Barratt, F., Dborin, J., Bal, M. et al. Parallel quantum simulation of large systems on small NISQ computers. npj Quantum Inf 7, 79 (2021). https://doi.org/10.1038/s41534-021-00420-3

 ## Ground state energy as a function of the external field (4)

 The ground state energy was plotted as a function of the external field for both the finite and infinite version of the model.